orizens/orizens.com/src/pages/blog/2010-12-20-10-good-reasons-for-using-jquery-as-your-javascript-framework.md

      **$(&#8216;#myId').bind(&#8216;click.anyObject')**.

-    Now, when myId is clicked, it will trigger a click with the additional property of &#8220;anyObject" as a namespace.
+    Now, when myId is clicked, it will trigger a click with the additional property of "anyObject" as a namespace.
 In fact, you can use this namspace again for more objects.
   9. Getting form element values

     Again. the elegant way of getting values from any form element is simply as: **$(&#8216;#someFormElement').val()**.